How to Take Care of Your Pet After Surgery

 - Sutures do not have to be removed, they will dissolve on their own.

 - No bath for 7-10 days or water on the incision.

 - Do not put ointment on the incision or cover the incision with anything.

 - Do not allow pet to lick the incision.
 This can cause the incision to become infected or opened up.
 E-collars are recommended to keep the pet from being able to lick.

-- Use shredded paper or a paper-based litter for cats 3-4 after surgery.
+- Use dust-free or paper-based litter for cats 3-4 after surgery.
 Dust from clay litter can irritate the incision.

 - At time of surgery, pets are given 2 different types of pain medication by the clinic staff.
 One of the medications last a few hours and the other one lasts about 24 hours.
 After 24 hours, your pet may be sore, but should not be in pain.
 If you think your pet is in pain, contact us at 601-420-2438.